eddoff/ojs/README.md

     php -S localhost:8000

-See the [Documentation Hub][doc-hub] for a more complete development guide.
+See [Wiki][wiki-dev] for more complete development guide.

 ## Running Tests

 We recommend using [Travis](https://travis-ci.org/) for continuous-integration based testing.
-Review the Travis configuration file (`.travis.yml`) as a reference for running the test locally, should you choose to do so.
+Review the Travis configuration file (.travis.yml) as a reference for running the test locally, should you choose to do so.

 The tests include an integration test suite that builds a data environment from scratch, including the installation process.
-(This is the `-b` flag to the test script `lib/pkp/tools/runAllTests.sh`; this is also executed in the Travis environment.)
+(This is the "-b" flag to the test script lib/pkp/tools/runAllTests.sh; this is also executed in the Travis environment.)

 ## Bugs / Issues